Japanese star Hana Kimura likely took her own life after relentless trolling. One man who targeted her was just fined $81.

 Kimura’s mother, Kyoko, has for months called on the network to take some responsibility for its role in her daughter’s death, accusing it of stoking conflict between her daughter and a male co-star.
 She filed a claim that a human rights violation occurred and requested better aftercare for contestants.

-This week, the human rights committee of the Broadcasting Ethics & Program Improvement Organization found that while Fuji TV has “problems in terms of broadcasting ethics,” and had paid insufficient attention to the physical and mental well-being of cast members, it concluded that no humans rights violation had taken took place, the Japan Times reported.
+This week, the human rights committee of the Broadcasting Ethics & Program Improvement Organization found that while Fuji TV has “problems in terms of broadcasting ethics,” and had paid insufficient attention to the physical and mental well-being of cast members, it concluded that no human rights violation had taken place, the Japan Times reported.

 “I hope that Fuji Television reevaluates how they produce programs and not see people as mere pawns but treat them with care as actual individuals,” Kimura’s mother said in a statement Tuesday, adding that she was disappointed by the verdict.